Terrell Stoglin: 2014–15 season

 On October 6, 2014, Stoglin signed with Club Sagesse of the Lebanese Basketball League.
 On January 30, 2015, he scored 74 points for Sagesse in a game against Champville.
 On April 15, 2015, he parted ways with Sagesse.

 2015–16 season

 In July 2015, he signed with Adanaspor of the Turkish Basketball First League.
 On February 7, 2016, he left Adanaspor and returned to his former club Sagesse.

 2017–18 season

 On February 1, 2018, Stoglin signed with Al Rayyan Doha of the Qatari Basketball League.
 He spent much of the 2018 season with Trotamundos de Carabobo of the Venezuelan LPB, averaging 22.1 points and 4.3 assists per game.
-In Game 7 of the LPB Grand Final, after being ejected, Stoglin kicked the ball into the stands, removed his jersey, and made a middle finger gesture to the crowd before exiting the court.
+In game 7 of the LPB Grand Final, after being ejected, Stoglin kicked the ball into the stands, removed his jersey, and made a middle finger gesture to the crowd before exiting the court.

 2018–19 season

-On September 11, 2018, he signed with Zamalek of the Egyptian Basketball Super League.
-Stoglin won the 2018–19 Super League title with Zamalek and was named the league's MVP.
+On September 11, 2018, Stoglin signed with Zamalek of the Egyptian Basketball Super League.
+He won the 2018–19 Super League title with Zamalek and was named the league's MVP.